-SEA countries let down by Taylor Swift Eras Tour snub can shake it off by upping their game, say experts
+S-E Asia countries stung by Taylor Swift tour snub are shaking it off with new funds, new rules

 Thai Prime Minister Srettha Thavisin on Feb 22 said the country will do more to lure “A-listers and world-class acts”, including visa-free travel and changing the rules on drinking alcohol at concerts.

-He made headlines with his Feb 16 revelations that he had learnt the Singapore Government offered Taylor Swift subsidies of up to US$3 million (S$4 million) per show to make the Republic her exclusive Eras Tour stop in South-east Asia.
+He made headlines with his Feb 16 revelations that he had learnt the Singapore Government offered subsidies of up to US$3 million (S$4 million) per show to make the Republic her exclusive Eras Tour stop in South-east Asia.

 Four days later, the Singapore authorities acknowledged that a grant was given – details withheld on the premise of business confidentiality – as the concerts are likely to generate significant benefits for its economy.

-Dr Samer Hajjar, a senior marketing lecturer at NUS Business School, said the practice of providing subsidies to attract artists is not uncommon, and governments and tourism boards often use financial incentives like grants, tax breaks and marketing support to draw significant events.
+Dr Samer Hajjar, a senior marketing lecturer at NUS Business School, said the practice of providing subsidies to attract artistes is not uncommon, and governments and tourism boards often use financial incentives like grants, tax breaks and marketing support to draw significant events.

-But the purported amount for Taylor Swift’s concerts is notably high, exceeding typical subsidy figures, which are generally allocated for operational costs, marketing or infrastructure upgrades, he said.
+But the purported amount for Taylor Swift’s concerts is notably high, exceeding typical figures for subsidies, which are generally allocated for operational costs, marketing or infrastructure upgrades, he said.

 “Whether other countries should emulate this approach depends on their objectives and budgetary constraints.
 Subsidies can effectively stimulate tourism, economic activity and boost the national image, but careful consideration of benefits versus costs is essential, ensuring alignment with broader economic and cultural goals.”